 Format should be single-spaced, 11-point or larger font, and standard 1-inch margins.

 Timeline and Process:

-Request for applications (RFA) will be issued in January with a submission deadline of March 24, 2023.
+Request for applications (RFA) will be issued in January with a submission deadline of March 24, 2023 at 5 PM CST.
 The selection decision will be announced by April 14, 2023, with an expected start date of on/or after May 12, 2023.
 Funds will be available for 12 months from date of acceptance.
 Extensions will be permitted in the event of health or safety issues beyond our control.
 Expenses must be approved by CALS Global prior to activity.
 Unused funds will revert to CALS Global at grant completion.